nmbr73/Kernfusion/Fuses/README.md

 ### on Windows

 No idea.
-Did that once for the [Shadertoys](https://nmbr73.github.io/Shadertoys/) setup script, but I don't have a PC and softlinks seem to me pretty weird.
+Did that once for the [Shadertoys](https://nmbr73.github.io/Shadertoys/) setup script, but I don't have a PC and softlinks seem to me pretty weird on Windows.

 ### on Linux